-14. Any person who wishes to claim compensation shall deliver to or otherwise provide the Claims Administrator a claims form by the Claims Bar Deadline, or such other date set by the Courts.
-If the Claims Administrator does not receive a substantially complete claims form from a claimant by the Claims Bar Deadline, then the claimant shall not be eligible for any compensation from the Net Settlement Funds or otherwise.

-15. By agreement between the Claims Administrator and Class Counsel, the Claims Bar Deadline may be extended up to a further one hundred and eighty (180) days, or as ordered by the Courts.
+- 13. Any person who wishes to claim compensation shall deliver to or otherwise provide the Claims Administrator a claims form by the Claims Bar Deadline, or such other date set by the Courts.
+If the Claims Administrator does not receive a substantially complete claims form from a claimant by the Claims Bar Deadline, then the claimant shall not be eligible for any compensation from the Net Settlement Funds or otherwise. - 14.
+By agreement between the Claims Administrator and Class Counsel, the Claims Bar Deadline may be extended up to a further one hundred and eighty (180) days, or as ordered by the Courts.
 Class Counsel and the Claims Administrator shall agree to extend the Claims Bar Deadline if, in their opinions, doing so will not adversely affect the efficient administration of the Settlement and it is in the best interests of the Class Members to do so.
-If the Claims Bar Deadline is extended, Class Counsel shall notify the Courts.